chrisclarke01/ultimate-lineup-picker/README.md

 - [X] Write algorithm to translate estimated player stats into projected fantasy football points
 - [ ] Improve algorithm to return ideal starting lineup based on predetermined team size and player amount
 - [X] Update frontend to send input players to the input of the Python script
+- [ ] Find a way to inject precreated odds info to avoid using API requests
 - [ ] Update Python script to return ideal lineup to the frontend
 - [ ] Update frontend to display the ideal lineup on-screen